-Pass the exam and become part of our global community of Sprint Masters.
+Pass the exam and become part of our global community of Design Sprint Masters.
 Started in 2014, hundreds of Sprint Masters are already part of this community, making it the biggest and fastest growing community for Design Sprints.
 Exchange knowledge worldwide.

-Here you can see the areas of knowledge we cover rated from 0% to 100%, where a full bar means we cover the most relevant topics related to that area.
+To the right, you can see the areas of knowledge we cover rated from 0% to 100%, where a full bar means we cover the most relevant topics related to that area.

 Design Thinking: 100%